-If an employee is injured in the last three years as a result of manual handling, he or she may be eligible to make a compensation Claim.
+If an employee is injured in the last 3 years as a result of manual handling, he or she may be eligible to make a compensation claim.

-Employers are required by law to carry valid Employer's Liability insurance to cover employees in the event that they are involved in a workplace accident.
+Employers are required by law to carry valid Employer's Liability insurance to cover employees if they are involved in a workplace accident.
 Typically, the insurance company will pay the compensation award.

 In most cases, a claim may still be brought against the insurance company even if the employer or former employer has ceased trading.

-The Manual Handling Operations Regulations 1992 were created with the intention of protecting workers from injury caused by lifting and other manual handling activities.
+The Manual Handling Operations Regulations 1992 were created to protect workers from injury caused by lifting and other manual handling activities.
 They impose a duty of care on employers to prevent harm, suffering and injury to employees while manually handling goods and equipment.

 Specifically, an employer must: